background

 Knee Bursitis

 Bursae are small, fluid-filled sacs that exist around every joint; they are responsible for cushioning the bones, tendons, and muscles.
-Knee bursitis occurs when these sacs in the knee become inflamed.
+Knee bursitis occurs when these sacs in around the knee become inflamed.

 Symptoms